First Amendment Information

 Freedom of speech, press, religion, and assembly are rights protected by the First Amendment of the Constitution of the United States.
 People may exercise these rights in national parks, but the National Park Service still retains its responsibility to protect park resources and prevent conflict among park visitors.
 Therefore, the National Park Service establishes guidelines for setting the time, place and manner (number of participants, use of facilities and type of equipment) for the events to occur.

 By law, the National Park Service has established places in parks where First Amendment activities can be accommodated.
 These areas are visible to the general visiting public without interfering with the public's enjoyment of the park.
-These areas are identified in the Superintendent's Compendium.
+These areas are identified on page 23 of the Superintendent's Compendium.
 While the National Park Service regulates aspects of the activity to protect park resources, it never regulates the content of the message.

 - Permits are issued for First Amendment activities, but there are no fees or costs, and no insurance is required for the activities.